aficiomaquinas/wp_chariot/README.md

    - Default values defined in utility modules instead of configuration
    - `get_protected_files()` and `get_default_exclusions()` should be part of configuration

+### Core Design Principles

+Throughout the refactoring process, the following design principles are being applied to improve code quality:

+#### Fail Fast Principle

+The codebase embraces the "fail fast" philosophy:
+- Fail explicitly when critical configuration is missing, rather than guessing or inferring values
+- Avoid "magic" default values that may cause unexpected behaviors
+- Maintain idempotency: same input must always produce the same output
+- Provide clear error messages that explain why something failed and how to fix it

+This approach:
+1. **Improves Debugging**: Errors are immediately visible and diagnoses are more straightforward
+2. **Reduces Silent Failures**: No more hidden side effects or unexpected behaviors
+3. **Enforces Proper Configuration**: Users must provide required values explicitly
+4. **Makes Systems More Predictable**: Behavior is consistent and well-defined at all times

 ### Refactoring Plan

 #### Phase 1: Eliminating Circular Dependencies and Duplication